 Author: Andreia Carreira, Carla Lopes.
 See authors page.

-For the diagnosis to be made, according to the nomenclature of the Bethesda 2001, the interpretative report on the cytology must comply with certain parameters described below.
+For the diagnosis to be made according to the Bethesda 2001 System nomenclature, the interpretative cytology report must comply with certain parameters described below.

 GENERAL CATEGORIZATION (optional)